 THOUSANDS of punters flocked to Cartmel Racecourse on a glorious Bank Holiday Monday after wet weather spoiled attendances for Saturday’s meeting.

-Former Catchphrase presenter Roy Walker and Grand National winning jockey Bob Champion were among the punters in what was described by one bookmaker as the busiest Spring Bank Holiday meeting he had ever seen.
+Former Catchphrase presenter Roy Walker and Grand National winning jockey Bob Champion were among the punters in what was described by one bookmaker as the busiest Spring Bank Holiday meeting he

 “Numbers were a little bit down on Saturday,” said Lord Cavendish, owner of the Holker Hall estate which runs Cartmel Racecourse.